run-x/opta-docs/content/en/Modules reference/Service modules/aws.md

 * `queue_id` -- ID of the Queue
 * `queue_name` -- Name of the Queue

+*Linking*

+When linked to a k8s-service or IAM role/user, this adds the necessary IAM permissions to publish (e.g. put new messages) and/or subscribe (e.g. read/remove messages) to the given queue.
+The current permissions are, "publish" and "subscribe", defaulting to \["publish", "subscribe",] if none specified.
+Link also grants encrypt/decrypt permission for the queue's KMS key.

 ## aws-sns

 Sets up a AWS SNS topic.